Travelling with lung cancer

 It is a good idea to carry all medicines, covering letters and licences for controlled drugs in your hand luggage, as customs officers will usually need to see them.
 Also try and keep medicines in their original packaging so they can be easily identified.

-Before I decided to do any travelling, I ordered Roy Castle Lung Cancer Foundation’s travel advice booklet and found it invaluable.Eileen, living (and travelling) with lung cancer
+Before I decided to do any travelling, I ordered Roy Castle Lung Cancer Foundation’s travel advice booklet and found it invaluable.Eileen travelled to Nepal and Sri Lanka after being diagnosed with stage 3 lung cancer

 Getting travel insurance when you have lung cancer can be difficult and expensive.
 However, there are specialist insurance companies that cover people with cancer.